KDL-umass/compositional_models_cate/README.md

 - Run ```matrix_operations/generate_matrix_expressions_data.py``` to generate data for a set of matrix expressions (units) on a given computer hardware (treatment), and obtain the run-times (potential outcomes) for each operation (component) as well as the overall expression.
 - Already generated expression data on two different computer hardware is provided in the JSONs and CSVs formats here:  [Google Drive Link](https://drive.google.com/drive/u/0/folders/1Z6tOgRAP3LNkC1hLJI3nbgGWn98YFSt-).

-- **Note:** To generate the matrix operations data set, each matrix operation is evaluated independently of other operations, and overall run-time of the expression is the sum of the run-times of the individual operations, thus this data set satisfy additive parallel compositional assumption.
-Hence, we use additive parallel compositional model for this data set as explained below.

 ## Experiment results
 In order to reproduce experiment results, currently we have separate codebase for each domain.
 Run the code in the respective folder to reproduce experiment results.